Cusp types of quotients of hyperbolic knot complements: Non-orientable cusp types.

 The figure 8 knot complement and the dodecahedral knot complements both cover tetrahedral orbifolds.
 The non-orientable tetrahedral orbifolds covered by these knot complements have either $D^2(;3,3,3)$ or $D^2(;2,3,6)$ cusps.
 The figure 8 knot complement also covers the Gieseking manifold which has a Klein bottle cusp and the figure 8 knot complement modulo its full symmetry group has a $RP^2(2,2)$ cusp.

-There is also a quotient of the figure 8 knot complement with a $D^2(3;3)$ cusp, which we now describe.
-The non-orientable minimum volume tetrahedral orbifold commensurable with the figure 8 has volume $\frac{v_0}{24}$ and a fundamental group with presentation:
+There is also a quotient of the figure 8 knot complement with a $D^2(3;3)$ cusp (see Figure \ref{fig:d3_3}), which we now describe.
+The non-orientable minimum volume tetrahedral orbifold commensurable with the figure 8 has volume $\frac{v_0}{24}$ (see for example \cite{NR92b}) and a fundamental group with presentation:

-which has $\Z/2\Z \times \Z/2\Z$ for its abelianization.
-Of the three index 2 quotients, one corresponds to the non-orientable tetrahedral group with $D^2(;3,3,3)$ as cusp, one is the orientable tetrahedral group with $S^2(2,3,6)$ as a cusp, and the other one has $D^2(3;3)$ as cusp.
-All three of the orbifold quotients by these groups are covered by the figure 8 knot complement.
-This follows from the observation that all three groups contain $\PSLTOTh$ as a subgroup.
-(A nearly identical argument applies to the dodecahedral knot complements).